jhollist/iale_open_science/rmd_posts/2015-07-05-06-Barebone-Git-And-Github.md

 In the Repository URL all we have to do is point it to our GitHub repo.
 The URL of that is going to be something like `https://github.com/username/reponame`.
 Once you get that in and hit "Create Project" it will create the project and clone the repository.
 You are now ready to add files, make edits, and push those changes up to GitHub.
 We can do this via the command line (as we saw above) or we can use the Git integrations tools in RStudio.

 To do this, go to the "Git" tab in RStudio.
-It should look something like:
+It is most likely in the upper right pane:

 ![rstudio_git1](/iale_open_science/figure/rstudio_git1.png)